Program Provides $50,000 Grant and Virtual Leadership Training

 At Bank of America, we’re guided by a common purpose to help make financial lives better, through the power of every connection.
 We’re delivering on this through responsible growth with a focus on our environmental, social and governance (ESG) leadership.
 ESG is embedded across our eight lines of business and reflects how we help fuel the global economy, build trust and credibility, and represent a company that people want to work for, invest in and do business with.
 It’s demonstrated in the inclusive and supportive workplace we create for our employees, the responsible products and services we offer our clients, and the impact we make around the world in helping local economies thrive.
 An important part of this work is forming strong partnerships with nonprofits and advocacy groups, such as community, consumer and environmental organizations, to bring together our collective networks and expertise to achieve greater impact.
 Learn more at about.bankofamerica.com, and connect with us on Twitter (@BofA_News).

 10,000 Degrees® is the leading, equity-focused scholarship provider and college success nonprofit in California that supports students from low-income backgrounds to and through college.
 10,000 Degrees serves more than 12,000 students and their families each year with comprehensive wraparound support, college and financial aid counseling, near-peer alumni coaching, scholarships, and financial aid management.
 Unlike most other college success organizations, there is no GPA requirement to participate in 10,000 Degrees programs.
-Powered by Fellows, near-peer coaches who are recent college graduates and often alum of 10,000 Degrees, they are embedded in high school and college campuses to help students navigate life both on and off-campus and throughout their college success journey.
+Powered by Fellows, near-peer coaches who are recent college graduates and often alums of 10,000 Degrees, they are embedded in high school and college campuses to help students navigate life both on and off-campus and throughout their college success journey.
 With this innovative support model, 10,000 Degrees achieves unmatched success rates: Over 80% of 10,000 Degrees four-year college students earn bachelor’s degrees, compared to 31% of their peers nationally.
 10,000 Degrees community college students transfer to and graduate from four-year colleges at a rate that’s three times the national average.
 10,000 Degrees students also graduate with 88% less student loan debt than the national average.
-10,000 Degrees operates in seven Bay Area counties – San Francisco, Marin, Sonoma, Napa, Contra Costa, San Mateo, and Santa Clara – and works in 42 high schools, 40 community colleges, and 166 four-year colleges and universities across the nation.
-For more information about 10,000 Degrees, please visit www.10000degrees.org and connect with us on social media @10000degrees.
+10,000 Degrees operates in eight Bay Area counties – San Francisco, Marin, Sonoma, Napa, Contra Costa, San Mateo, Santa Clara, and Lake – and works in 41 high schools, 56 community colleges, and 170 four-year colleges and universities across the nation.
+For more information about 10,000 Degrees, please visit www.10000degrees.org.